ibrahimtahaozcicek/evie.selfbot/README.md

 ## UPDATING INFORMATION

 If relevant, updating to a new version here will indicate what you need to do.

+### UPDATING TO VERSION 2.0.0 (2017-09-12)

+Eh why not bump a version, I feel like it.

+I've changed the logging feature to use a webhook instead of a channel output.
+The reason for this is that it will actually notify the user if a mention is made, or if the bot encounters an error or reboots, etc. Basically any log you send.

+The code is almost identical, except that you need to change the config.json to reflect it: a single channel is used, you just need to provide a webhook ID and Token to get started (see example config above).

+I've also removed the "password" thing from the config and the code since I seem to not be using that anyway and it introduces a possible security breach if you upload your config by mistake (not that the token isn't the same but whatever).

+Other changes include continuously updating the code to work on the latest version of discord.js version 12, small optimizations, and udpates that I can't be bothered to properly document.

 ### UPDATING TO VERSION 1.2.1 (2017-07-24)